99 GAL Friends of Yamhill County

 Summer Arts Program Materials, Supplies, and Publicity

 For 23 years, the Art Conspiracy has provided an in-depth, 8-day summer arts program for young people of the West Valley and beyond.
-Courses taught by working artists and educators include Dance (musical theater), Drama, Embroidery and Basic Sewing, Sculpture, Sketchbook Drawing, Smartphone Photography, and more.
+Courses taught by working artists and educators include Dance (musical theater), Drama, Embroidery and Basic Sewing, Sculpture, Sketchbook Drawing, Ceramics, Smartphone Photography, and more.
 For many, if not most, young participants, this is a first exposure to hands-on art that has been known to deeply affect their lives.
-This grant will fund the materials and supplies purchased for the classes.
-It will also be used for publicity needed to bring attendance to pre-Covid levels.
+Our grant funded the materials and supplies purchased for the classes.
+It was also used for publicity needed to bring attendance to pre-Covid levels.

 Asian Heritage Association